Alvarez-J1/WeatherFit-Backend/README.md

-# WTWR (What to Wear?): Back End
+# WeatherFit: Back End

-This is the back-end server for the WTWR application.
+This is the back-end server for the WeatherFit application.
 A weather-based clothing recommendation app.
 The server provides a RESTful API that manages users and clothing items, allowing users to create profiles, add clothing items with weather categories, and like/unlike items.

 # Technologies and Techniques